Exposed: 6 Devastating Mistakes to Avoid in Flight Training

 The second attempt at a check-ride comes and I nail my oral exam (I mean I’ve been studying for years at this point so I should have).
 We walk out to the aircraft and the examiner watches me perform my check-ride.
 Plane looks good to me!
 I go to get in the aircraft and the examiner says “what’s this?
 Shouldn’t there be a bolt here?”
 Oh boy.
 So I go and see what he’s pointing at and sure enough a bolt is missing on the bottom of the nose cone.
 Luckily, he didn’t fail me for missing it but I still had to write a squawk and down the aircraft until maintenance could take a look, correct the issue and sign the aircraft off.
 This delayed the exam once again and we rescheduled.

-Again, I should have found out more information before choosing a flight school.
+I should have found the missing bolt, 100%.
+However, I also should have found out more information before choosing a flight school.
 Questions like “Do you have a full-time mechanic?”
 “How many mechanics do you employ?”
 “Do your mechanics work weekends?”.

 Also, this goes back to how many aircraft the flight school has compared to the number of students they have.
 Luckily, I was able to get another aircraft but since the school only had two working Piper Cherokees I was stuck with one without a bolt in the nose cone.
 This was both a fleet issue and a mechanic issue… as well as a pilot issue as I should have noticed the bolt.